Aug. 14 primary results: Wisconsin, Minnesota, Vermont, Connecticut

 Walker, seeking his 3rd term, will square off with Evers come November.

-GOP Primary - Walker, Scott Votes: 417,654 Vote Percentage: 91.59 %
+GOP Primary – Scott Walker Votes: 417,654 Vote Percentage: 91.59 %

-Dem Primary - Evers, Tony Votes: 224,544 Vote Percentage: 41.75 %
+Dem Primary – Tony Evers Votes: 224,544 Vote Percentage: 41.75 %

 U.S. Senate primary results: